isabella232/cloudformation/README.md

-# cfn
+# ethvault/cloudformation

-Useful CloudFormation templates.
+Useful CloudFormation templates for deploying EthVault infrastructure.

-# site.template.json
+## site.template.json

 This is for deploying a static website.
 It creates a bucket, a CDN distribution, an ACM certificate, and an IAM user for deploying to the bucket.
 Any other user is not allowed to deploy to the bucket.
 This is used